Students and money FAQs

 Are part-time students able to apply for student loans?

 Yes; Tuition Fee Loans are available to UK and EU undergraduates who start their course after September 2012 provided they are studying at least 25 per cent of an equivalent full-time course in the relevant academic year.
-However, maintenance loans and grants are only available to full-time students.

 Am I able to receive a bursary as a part-time student?